CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 `--enable-dbgutil` or `--enable-msvc-debug-runtime`.

 The core build should proceed fairly normally.
-Note that you will not end up with a runnable normal desktop Collabora Office.
+Note that you will not end up with a runnable Collabora Office Classic.
 Attempting to run instdir/program/soffice.exe will just produce the message "no suitable windowing system found, exiting".